gokilo/gokilo.github.io/setup.md

 *.dll
 *.so
 *.dylib
+gokilo

 # Test binary, built with `go test -c`
 *.test

-# Output of the go coverage tool
+# Output of the go coverage tool, specifically when used with LiteIDE
 *.out

-# Vendored dependencies
+# Dependency directories (remove the comment below to include it)
 # vendor/

-gokilo
+# Optional: Intellij Idea project config
+gokilo.iml
+.idea
 ```